UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### Can I use UKCloud's HSCN connected service if I'm based outside of England?

-IT Service Providers can use a share of UKCloud's HSCN connection from outside of England as long as they comply with the criteria specified in the NHS Digital guidance: https://digital.nhs.uk/services/health-and-social-care-network/hscn-technical-guidance/hscn-private-it-service-provider-connecting-from-outside-of-englands-borders-policy
+IT Service Providers can use a share of UKCloud's HSCN connection from outside of England as long as they comply with the criteria specified in the NHS Digital guidance: <https://digital.nhs.uk/services/health-and-social-care-network/hscn-technical-guidance/hscn-private-it-service-provider-connecting-from-outside-of-englands-borders-policy>.

-This guidance does not apply to NHS organisations who would need to seek clarification from NHS Digital for their specific situation
+This guidance does not apply to NHS organisations who would need to seek clarification from NHS Digital for their specific situation.

 ### Will I have full and unrestricted access to the entire HSCN network?